mckset/RIA/README.md

 # RIA
-RIA (Reference Image Application) is a cross platform image organizer for both Windows and Linux designed to help artist organize their reference material through the use of tags and folders.
+RIA (Reference Image Application) is a cross platform image organizer for both Windows and Linux designed to help artists organize their reference material through the use of tags and folders.

 # Installation
-Download the latest verion or compile it from source and run the RIA.
-Note that RIA expects the font and icon images to be in an image folder in the directory you run it from.
+Download the latest verion from release page for your operating system or compile it from source and run RIA.
+Note that RIA expects the font and icon images to be in the image folder in the directory you run it from.
+> **_NOTE:_** The Windows command prompt will open as display debug information

 ### Tested Distros:
 - Arch
 - Ubuntu

 > **_NOTE:_** The Linux version relies on Zenity to get add new folders to the folder view.
->

 # Image Board
 **ESC** - Unselect all images